Andy-Bartkiv/react-4-digits-game/README.md

+## 44: Code Breaking Game
+is a variation of Bulls and Cows code-breaking paper and pencil game for two players, predating the commercially marketed board game Mastermind.
+Because the game has simple rules while still being difficult and entertaining, there are many computer variants.
+A computer program "moo", written in 1970 by J. M. Grochow at MIT, was among the first Bulls and Cows computer implementations.

-... to practice three interesting aspects of Software Engineering:
+This project allows me to practice three interesting aspects of Software Engineering:
 1. Develop highly interactive game interface in React, flavoured with nice animations.
 2. Explore some back-end tech, like Node.js, Express and WebSocket, to provide online two-player game mode.
 3. Create code-breaking heuristic algorithm for AI (which turned out to be tought challenge).

-44: Code Breaking Game
-is a variation of Bulls and Cows code-breaking paper and pencil game for two or more players, predating the commercially marketed board game Mastermind.
+### Game rules

 The game is played in turns by two opponents who aim to decipher the other's secret code by trial and error.